 Possibly committed a criminal offence against or related to a child

 Behaved towards a child or children in a way that indicates they would pose a risk of harm to children

+Behaved or may have behaved in a way that indicates they may not be suitable to work with children

 This will include allegations involving any type of abuse or neglect, including inappropriate relationships with pupils, grooming behaviour of any kind, possession of indecent photographs or images of children and other offences under the Sexual Offences Act 2003.

 Any allegation of abuse will be dealt with as quickly as possible, in a fair, consistent and thorough way that provides effective protection for the child or children, and at the same time, deals fairly with the person who is the subject of the allegation.

+1.5.
+It will also be used where low level concerns are raised.
+A low-level concern is any concern – no matter how small, and even if no more than causing a sense of unease or a ‘nagging doubt’ - that an adult working in or on behalf of the school or college may have acted in a way that:

+• is inconsistent with the staff code of conduct,

+• including inappropriate conduct outside of work; and

+• does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

+1.6.
+Examples of such behaviour could include, but are not limited to:

+• being over friendly with children.

+• having favourites.

+• taking photographs of children on their mobile phone.

+• engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or,

+• using inappropriate sexualised, intimidating, or offensive language.

 2. Communicating the Procedures